-Join Eric Wing for an in-depth discussion in this video What is a Revit family?, part of MEP Families in Revit.
+Join Eric Wing for an in-depth discussion in this video What is a Revit family?, part of Revit: MEP Families.

 - Let's get started by explaining what a Revit family actually is.
 For you AutoCAD users, it's a block that you insert into a drawing.
 Basically, a group of objects that form a building component such as a desk or a window or a VAV.
 Oh, but this is no ordinary block.
 See, in AutoCAD, we had to insert a block, explode it, stretch it, and put everything back on the correct layers.
 Not a family.
 Revit families are the cornerstone of BIN.
 When you insert a family into a model, you get a fully parametric data-rich 3D object that can adapt to whatever is actually hosting that family.